DavidSouther/software_craftsmanship/00_introduction/python/README.md

 wrong.
 I'll go through the most common issues here.
 Keep this page handy, because even if you don't have any of these problems this time, they may accidentally come up again later.

+## Exercises

+1. **Say more things** Make your program say
+	1. "Time for Breakfast!"
+	1. "Goodnight, world."
+	1. "Programming is fun!"
+1. **Say even more things!** Make your program say another five things.
+1. **Say some math.** Make your program add some numbers together.
+We'll cover arithmetic more in the next chapter.
+1. **Configure gedit** gedit is very customizable, from font and color to tab width and auto saves.
+Try out some of the settings.
+See the chapter on [editors](coming_soon) for my favorite gedit settings.
+1. **Try Sublime** (Optional) Sublime is another fantastic editor, and many developers (myself included) have switched to it as a primary editor.
+It is a paid program, so I don't recommend it for this book, but you can evaluate it for 30 days.